abid-sayyad/MPU6050-ESP8266-Integration/README.md

 ## Usage
--Clone this repository
+- Clone this repository
--Open the code in the Arduino IDE
+- Open the code in the Arduino IDE
--Make the required changes to the "secrets.h" file with your credentials -Upload the code to the NodeMCU board
+- Make the required changes to the "secrets.h" file with your credentials
+- Upload the code to the NodeMCU board
--Open the Serial Monitor to monitor the collected data -View the collected data on the MQTT Broker or on the dashboard provided by the Broker.
+- Open the Serial Monitor to monitor the collected data
+- View the collected data on the MQTT Broker or on the dashboard provided by the Broker.

 ## Setup
 1. Arduino IDE Setup